AsmaeNedday/Playlist-Quizz-JS/README.md

 * __main__ : defines the logic of the game

 IN ADDITION TO THAT , there are some scripts to start applications named app.js for both folders .
-In app.js of the Playlist Folder , we have something additionnal , which is the inscription of the user
-The user needs to fill in his firstname, lastname and email adress .
-Some tests of validation of the fields take place in the script .
-If the registration succeed , the user can access to the playlist .

 # Inscription-JS

 includes *inscription.js* .
 This script aims to registrate the user .